singita585/MERN-finance-AI-App/README.md

-I have created a finance app, the programming language that was used for this project is MongoDB, NodeJS, ReactJS, Typescript, Machine Learning
+I have created a finance Dashboard, the programming language that was used for this project is MongoDB, NodeJS, ReactJS, Typescript, Machine Learning.
+This project for business persons to display their information about Key Performance Indicators and other types of data that they need to keep track of their finances for their company.